 This is the default mode.
-Browser windows in this display mode show thumbnails (small previews).
+Browsers in this display mode show thumbnails (small previews).
 Other information can also be shown alongside the thumbnails.

-The thumbnails show icons indicating the presence of picture information (metadata) and other facts about the thumbnailed pictures.
-Moving from the top left corner of each thumbnail, the icons refer to photographic picture information (name, author, description, etc.), keywords, audio notes, information backups, digital signatures, GPS data, and online/offline status.
-Online/offline status is only relevant in the Media Archive and so is not shown during normal browsing.
+The thumbnails show icons indicating the presence of picture information (metadata) if present, as well as other facts about the thumbnailed pictures.
+Moving from the top left corner of each thumbnail, the icons refer to photographic picture information, other picture information (name, author, description, etc.), keywords, audio notes, a backup of the picture's original version, a backup of its information, its digital signature, GPS data, and online/ offline status.

 Double-clicking any of these icons brings up a window showing information related to them.
-An icon at the far right of each thumbnail indicates the program associated with the file's file type in Windows.
+An icon at the far right of each thumbnail indicates the default program in Windows for the file's format.
 Double-clicking it opens the picture in that program (unlike double-clicking the main part of the thumbnail, which will open it in the Zoner Photo Studio Editor or Viewer).
-Showing these icons slows browsing down slightly.
+Showing this icon on pictures slows browsing down slightly.
 UseSettings | Preferences... | Thumbnails to avoid this by turning them off.

-Along the bottom, a thumbnail can have a Windows shortcut symbol, denoting that you are working with a shortcut to a file, not the "real" file.
+Along the bottom, a thumbnail can have a Windows shortcut symbol, denoting that it is a shortcut to a file, not the "real" file.
 At the bottom right, any rating and/or colored label that the picture may have are shown.

 The program can display several lines with picture information (time, shutter, etc.) under each thumbnail.
-You can configure this under Settings | Preferences... | Thumbnail Descriptions.
+To configure these, visitSettings | Preferences... | Thumbnail Descriptions.

-For faster browsing, the program makes use of thumbnails stored inside of pictures (e.g. in their EXIF information) and of thumbnails stored ("cached") on disk after your first visit to a folder.
-Cached thumbnails are loaded in during your next visit; this is much faster than re-generating them.
+The keeps browsing quick by taking advantage of thumbnails stored inside pictures (e.g. in their EXIF information) and of thumbnails stored ("cached") on disk after your first visit to a folder.
+Cached thumbnails are then quickly loaded in during your future visits to that folder.

-Rotating the mous wheel while holding down [Ctrl] resizes thumbnails.
+Rotate the mouse wheel while holding down [Ctrl] to resize thumbnails.